sapegin/sapegin.me/src/content/blog/view-source-2016.md

 - Versions are confusing but you don’t have to understand everything to contribute in a meaningful way.
 - Stop using Node 0.10 and 0.12 because OpenSSL used in these versions will stop updating in December.
 - Do not use odd versions in production.
 Use 4.x now.
 Maybe.
-- Next month 6.x will become LTS with 30 month support cycle and lots of ES6 goodies.
+- Next month 6.x will become LTS with 30 month support cycle and lots of ECMAScript 2015 goodies.
 - Smoke testing: run tests for the most popular npm modules to ensure no breaking changes.
 - Tools: [branch-diff](https://github.com/rvagg/branch-diff), [changelog-maker](https://github.com/rvagg/changelog-maker).